Gold & Silver Investment Methodology: What's It All About?

 The abovementioned approaches to predicting prices of metals are continually present in our analysis.
 We describe fundamental factors, discuss recent changes in trends, resort to numerous quantitative tools and much more.
 You are able to take a close look at how we come to our conclusions and decide whether you share our current opinion regarding the market.
 At the end of the day, it is you who decides what to do with your capital.
 Because of that we strongly recommend you to conduct your own research and always rely on common sense – nobody knows what might work out for you just as you do.

 But why restrain to the PU?
 In oursection you will be able to find various instruments that help assess the situation on the market.
-As the size of the PU is limited (you wouldn’t want to go through a PU as big as 100 pages, would you?), you will discover there many information complementary to the PU.
+As the size of the GSTA is limited (you wouldn’t want to go through a GSTA as big as 100 pages, would you?), you will discover there many information complementary to the GSTA.
 Maybe you are interested in performance of particular stocks or indices?
 Maybe you would like to know if the expiration of derivatives might affect the price of a particular company this month?
 Or maybe you just want to check the tomorrow’s predicted price of gold?
 This is precisely what the Tools section is for.
 And for much more.